Gencreezo/jsonplaceholder/README.md

 # nuxt-json-placeholder-example

-This little Projects presents how I like to develope my projects.
+This little Projects presents how I like to develope Web Applications.
 * I like to use the Nuxt Framework to organize and build efficiently.
 * I like to use Vuetify because it makes it easy to let Websites look pretty.
 * I like to use Vuex/Nuxt Store to handle data.